Visual kunstmatige intelligentie

 Electric psychotherapist

 A line seems to have been crossed.
-Since the first study of artificial intelligence in the 1950s , any kind of suggestion seems feasible and in the hands of an increasingly autonomous and uncontrollable system.
+Since the first study of artificial intelligence in the 1950s, any kind of suggestion seems feasible and in the hands of an increasingly autonomous and uncontrollable system.
 A totalitarian system that the leaders of such dreaded communist and fascist states as the Soviet Union, China and the Third Reich could only dream of.
 Even living symbols of the capitalist system such as Elon Musk seem to fear that the genie is out of the bottle and can run amok with human freedom.

 Since Joseph Weizenbaum created the virtual psychotherapist ELIZA in 1966 to demonstrate the superficiality of human communication, there have been many artificial therapists and friend services available on the Internet.
-And these are deadly serious and have already done damage.
+And these are deadly serious and have already caused damage.

 Parents were startled when they noticed a chatbot making dates with their children.
 So did Snapchat’s bizarre chatbot My Ai.
 Popular especially among children, Snapchat with My Ai works with ChatGPT and provides users with information almost instantly.
 He goes the extra mile in this by pretending to be your friend.
 My Ai introduces itself as a person and children can discuss all sorts of things with this chatbot, which thus even goes so far as to make appointments!
 Because children think they are sitting talking to a friend, the line between reality and virtual world blurs.
 They themselves provide the data to which the chatbot responds.
 Which responds to the children’s needs and problems.
 On its own initiative, the robot comes up with suggestions of where to meet and even tells you what clothes it will wear.